Dr Angeliki Kerasidou

 Angeliki leads the courses Research Ethics and Research Integrity, and Ethics and Law of Abortion and Artificial Reproductive Technologies for the Medical Science Division.

-She is the Director of the Caroline Miles and Andrew Markus Scholarship Schemes for the Ethox Centre, Member of the Oxford Tropical Research Ethics Committee (OxTREC), and the Manager of the Independent Data Access Committee (IDAC) for MalariaGEN’s data.
+She is the Director of the Caroline Miles and Andrew Markus Scholarship Schemes for the Ethox Centre, Vice-Chair of the Independent Ethics Committee of International Agency for Research on Cancer (IEC IARC), Memeber of the Central University Research Ethics Committee (CUREC) , and the Manager of the Independent Data Access Committee (IDAC) for MalariaGEN’s data.